nealoverton/journey-planner/README.md

 ## About
 Journey Planner is a tool for finding the quickest and cheapest route to a destination.

+## Requirements

+- Java Development Kit (JDK) 17
+- Maven 3.6 or higher (for building and running the project)
+- IntelliJ IDEA or another compatible IDE (optional, for development)

+Ensure your `JAVA_HOME` environment variable points to JDK 17.

 ## Getting Started
 To run the application locally in IntelliJ